-Hua Hin Beach, just a few hours by car, train or bus from Bangkok, is one of the most popular beaches in Thailand.
+Hua Hin, a seaside town just a few hours by car, train or bus from Bangkok, is home to some of the most popular beaches in Thailand.
 The beach is nestled on the Gulf of Thailand in the southern Thai province of Prachuap Khiri Khan.
-You can expect a long, flat stretch of sand that slopes gently into the ocean, and it's surrounded by a small town with plenty of hotels, resorts and guest houses as well as places to eat and drink.
+You can expect a long, flat stretch of sand that slopes gently into the ocean and is surrounded by a small town with plenty of upscale hotels, resorts, and guest houses as well as places to drink and eat fresh seafood.

 Hua Hin is very easy to get to from Bangkok.
 There are daily trains from Bangkok's Hua Lumpong Station that take about three hours.
-There are also multiple government buses (small, mini-busses) that leave every day from Bangkok's Southern Bus Terminal and from Victory Monument (minibuses).
+There are also multiple government buses (small, mini-busses) that leave every day from Bangkok's Southern Bus Terminal and from Victory Monument.

-Hua Hin is full of accommodations from five-star international chains to inexpensive guest houses.
-During high season make sure to make reservations in advance so you have a better selection to choose from.
+Hua Hin is full of accommodations from five-star international chains to inexpensive guesthouses.
+During high season — between November and February — make sure to make reservations in advance so you have a better selection to choose from.
 The Hua Hin Marriott Resort & Spa is a great option for those looking to book on Starwood points, and the V Villas Hua Hin MGallery by Sofitel offers sprawling suites and villas, some of which have their own private plunge pools.

 Evason Hua Hin, a Six Senses resort, is an eco-friendly luxury getaway set on 20 beachfront acres of tropical gardens.